Next Magazine (Hong Kong and Taiwan)

-Next Magazine was a Chinese weekly magazine, published online in Hong Kong from 1990 to 2021.
-Owned by Jimmy Lai, the magazine was the number one news magazines in both markets in terms of audited circulation and AC Nielsen reports.
+Next Magazine was an online Hong Kong weekly magazine from 1990 to 2021.
+Owned by Jimmy Lai, the magazine was the number one news magazine in both markets in terms of audited circulation and AC Nielsen reports.
 A Taiwanese version of Next Magazine was published from 2001 to 2018, and the online version of Taiwan's Next Magazine ended in 2020.

-General
+History

 Founded on 15 March 1990, Next magazine was the second most popular magazine in Hong Kong, until Jimmy Lai's other magazine, Sudden Weekly, shuttered in 2015.
 It was published every Wednesday and cost 20 HKD.
 Next Magazine covered current affairs, political, economic, social and business issues, and entertainment news.
 The final print edition of the Hong Kong Next Magazine was published on 15 March 2018.
-After the sister newspaper, Apple Daily and its parent company are raided by Hong Kong police due to national security law charges and its executives are arrested, the online publication of Next Magazine ended on 23 June 2021.
+After the sister newspaper, Apple Daily and its parent company were raided by Hong Kong police due to national security law charges and its executives were arrested, the online publication of Next Magazine ended on 23 June 2021.

 Next Magazine Taiwan branch was established in 2001 and its first issue was published on 31 May 2001.
 With strong TV advertising support, the first issue's print run of 270,000 sold out within four hours.
 Although the two magazines had the same structure, Taiwanese Next magazine was locally edited and its contents were different from its sister publication in Hong Kong.
 It was published every Thursday and cost NTD 75.
 The Taiwanese Next Magazine published its last print edition on 4 April 2018.
 Online publication of Next Magazine in Taiwan ended on 29 February 2020.

-Structure of the magazine

-The editorial staff at Next Magazine are split into 5 sections: News, Financial, Features & technology, Entertainment & lifestyle and Social pages.

-Audience

-Next magazine is popular among the middle-classes in Hong Kong.
-The ACNielsen Hong Kong in March 2002: Media Index RARD Report (ACNielsen RARD Report) showed that 51% of its readers were aged 35 or above, 69% of them had completed secondary or higher education and 62% of them had monthly household incomes of 2‧104 HKD or more.

-Readership

-In 1991, the magazine became the most popular magazine in Hong Kong with the highest pass-along readership.
-Its circulation was 7.5‧104 and readership was 3.15‧105.
-By 1995, its audited circulation had more than doubled to 162,521 and readership had jumped to 1.06‧106.
-The number of pages in the magazine had also doubled, mainly due to an increase in advertising.
-The average (weekly) circulation during the period of 1 April to 30 June 2003 was 161,919.
-According to the March 2003 ACNielsen RARD Report, Next Magazine had the second highest readership among weekly magazines in Hong Kong after Sudden Weekly, its sister entertainment news magazine under the same company.

-Style and political position

-The magazine's political position is libertarian in that it supports minimum government control on economic matters.
-It is also known for its pro-democracy position.